SuriNNAT/Data-Hackathon/README.md

 - Install MetaMask extension and set up your wallet

 2. Set up Polygon Project directory
-   a.
-Do 'npx hardhat init' in command prompt or terminal
+- Do 'npx hardhat init' in command prompt or terminal
-   b.
-Create folders "contracts", "migrations", and "test" inside the Polygon Project directory
+- Create folders "contracts", "migrations", and "test" inside the Polygon Project directory
-   c.
-Open "hardhat.config".js or .ts file and add these lines:
+- Open "hardhat.config".js or .ts file and add these lines:

 require('@nomicfoundation/hardhat-toolbox');
 require('dotenv').config();